The Best Influencer Marketing Platforms With a Developer API (2026)

 How to read this list

 The phrase "influencer marketing platform API" covers two very different things.
-Some platforms (Modash being the clearest example) publish a REST API with documentation you can read without talking to anyone.
+Some platforms (Modash and Influencers.club being the clearest examples) publish a REST API with documentation you can read without talking to anyone.
 Others (Aspire, Upfluence, GRIN, CreatorIQ) do have APIs, but access and documentation are scoped through their sales or solutions teams, often as part of an enterprise contract.

 Neither model is wrong, but they are wildly different to build against.
 If you need to prototype this quarter without a procurement cycle, that narrows the list very quickly.
 If you are standardizing on one creator system of record for a large brand, the calculus flips.